rubberducky56/rubberducky56.github.io/_posts/maths/2022-11-03-centrality-metrics.md

 \frac{D(x)}{|V|} = \frac{\[ \sum_{y \in V} e_{xy} = 1 \]}{|V|}
 $$

 This metric simply counts how many edges connect to a given node, indiciating how many nodes can be reached.
-If we observe the image on the left, we see that the central node has the highest centrality of 5, whereas all others have centralities of 1.
-If we observe the image on the right, we see that the degree centrality has identified clusters within the network.
+If we observe the image on the left, we see that the central node has the highest centrality of $$5$$, whereas all others have centralities of $$1$$.
+If we observe the image on the right, we see that the degree centrality has identified __clusters__ within the network.
 :-------------------------:|:-------------------------:
 ![degree centrality](\assets\img\maths\centrality_measures\degree_small.PNG)  |  ![degree centrality](\assets\img\maths\centrality_measures\degree_big.PNG)

-If we calculate the degree centralities of nodes within a drug cartel network, we can identify hubs or clusters within a cartel.
+If we calculate the degree centralities of nodes within a drug cartel network, we can identify __hubs__ or __clusters__ within a cartel.
 We could also find individuals who are in contact with many others.

-###
+### Closeness Centrality
+Next, we will investigate the notion of closeness centrality.
+Closeness centrality defines the importance of a node by how close it is to other nodes.
+It is worth noting that it can be proven that for all connected nodes, there always exists at least one shortest path between them.
+The closeness centrality can be calculated as the recirpocal of the sum of the lengths of all shortest paths to a node.
+More precisely:

+Let %%\sigma_{s,t}$$ denote the number of shortest paths between $$s,t \in V$$, and let $$\sigma_{s,t}(x)$$ denote the number of shortest paths between $$s,t \in V$$, which pass through $$x \in V$$.